 Note: Before adding weight to your dips, build up to 2 sets of 20 quality reps with just your bodyweight.

 Pull-ups, chin-ups and horizontal rows will build your biceps and back.
-If you add other exercises such as hyperextensions, your lower back will be quite strong too.
-Similar to dips and push-ups you can either progress to harder variations, such as the front lever, or simply add weight.
-To be quite fair by adding weight you are combining weight training and calisthenics, but who cares?
+If you add hyperextensions, your lower back will get strong too.
+Just like dips and push-ups, you can either progress to harder variations (e.g., front lever) or simply add weight.

 What about barbells and dumbbells?